couetilc/rust-book/chp3/notes.md

 complement representation.

-NOTE: Two's complement is the binary system where a N-bit number summed with it's negative representation equal the number 2^N.  Practically, this scheme is useful as addition, subtraction, and multiplication will operate the same on positive and negative numbers.
+NOTE: Two's complement is the binary system where a N-bit number summed with it's negative representation equalls the number 2^N.  Practically, this scheme is useful as addition, subtraction, and multiplication will operate the same on positive and negative numbers.
 Exceptionally, the most negative number in any N-bit two's complement scheme cannot be inverted, as its inversion will result in itself again, in the same sense as how +0 and -0 are the same number.
 Take care to account for the most negative number phenomenon in numerical calculations.
 As an example of two's complement representation, take +3 (011) and -3 (101).
 When added, 011 + 101 = 1000, equivalent to 8 in base 10 or 2^3.

 ##### Integer Overflow